 A Typical Programme

 The programme follows the same pattern as other programmes from the parent company, Love Productions, who also produce The Great British Bake Off and The Great Pottery Throw Down.( In fact, the fact that the Great British Sewing Bee is back gives me lots of hope that the pottery throw down may also return to our screens soon, as that is also a brilliant show!
 I even had a go not that long ago…)

 - firstly each contestant is given the same pattern to make in a set time.
 Their choice of fabric and their basic skills are tested.

 - then each contestant is given an identical piece of ready to wear clothing to customise.
 Their creativity, ingenuity and artistic skills are examined

 - finally they get to choose their own pattern for a garment to custom fit a live model.
 They have a greater time to ensure a perfect fit and execution of their show garment.

 This week the contestants were presented with the challenges of making a wiggle dress, the transformation challenge was to upcycle some denim garments into a new one, and the custom fitted garment was a jump suit.

 And each week someone gets sent home.
 Who was it this week?
 I am not going to spoil it for you.

 Our only criticism was the late start time.
 9pm is not an ideal time for those of us who are usually by then tucked up in bed with a Horlicks.
 But it was still a great opening show.
 The Great British Sewing Bee is back!

 Enjoyed this?
-Why not read How I Began My Sewing Journey?
+Why not read my review of the Sewing Bee final?